madeleineudell/LowRankModels.jl/README.md

 the user specifies

 * the data `A`
-* the observed entries `obs`
 * the array of loss functions `losses`
 * the regularizers `rx` and `ry`
 * the rank `k`

+The user may also specify

+* the observed entries `obs`
+* starting matrices X₀ and Y₀

-`obs` is a list of tuples of the indices of the observed entries in the matrix, and may be omitted if all the entries in the matrix have been observed.
+`obs` is a list of tuples of the indices of the observed entries in the matrix, and may be omitted if all the entries in the matrix have been observed. `X₀` and `Y₀` are initialization matrices that represent a starting guess for the optimization.

 Losses and regularizers must be of type `Loss` and `Regularizer`, respectively, and may be chosen from a list of supported losses and regularizers, which include